 The Partnership has approved and adopted a set of governance documents which is consistent with appropriate corporate governance and relevant guidance.
-These documents were previously updated in 2016 and are currently under review and are expected to be presented to the Partnership Board for approval on 10 September 2024.
-The Financial Regulations included within the governance documents were reviewed during 2019/20 and revision to signing limits and procurement guidance were approved by the Partnership Board on 18 June 2019.
+These documents including Financial Regulations, Scheme of Delegation, Risk Management Strategy and Policy; and Standing Orders were updated in 2024 and were approved by the Partnership Board on 10 September 2024.
 The Code of Conduct for Members of the Partnership was updated in March 2022.